What is Robotic Process Automation (RPA)

 The sample competitive research process we used above is just one example of a business process.
 In any organization there are hundreds of processes across HR, Procurement, Warehousing, etc. Many of these processes can span across multiple software systems and usually involve repetitive tasks moving metrics to and from spreadsheets.

 The real power of modern RPA tools is to provide a comprehensive solution that makes it easy to build, manage, schedule and automate multiple bots that can perform different tasks in a predictable and controlled way, all at the same time.
 RPA tools provide the infrastructure that controls how many bots to deploy on which machines and for which tasks.
-They also provide a way to monitor the results of bot’s work and report any errors that may be encountered (for example if a product has disappeared from competitor’s site in our example above).
+They also provide a way to monitor the results of bot’s work and report any errors that may be encountered (for example if a product has disappeared from a competitor’s site in our example above).
 Good RPA tools make programing bots relatively simple so this process can be easily extended to automate tasks across any enterprise system (like SAP, Microsoft Dynamics, Salesforce etc.)

 Benefits of RPA